 However, there are several public library system policies that the board should consider adopting - Public Service Policy; Acceptable Customer Behavior Policy; Safe Child Policy; Internet Safety Policy; Personnel Policy; and Meeting Room Policy.
-Consulting assistance on the preparation of these policies is available in the Directors' Resource Guide or from the Mississippi Library Commission.
+Consulting assistance on the preparation of these policies is available from the Mississippi Library Commission.